Faulty RIS-aided Integrated Sensing and Communication: Modeling and Optimization

 However, to the best of our knowledge, no work has studied the impact of faulty RIS elements in the ISAC scenarios.
 Therefore, two research questions remain unanswered: \textit{(i) how to quantify the impact of faulty elements on both sensing and communication performances? and (ii) how to maximize the effects of the remaining functional RIS elements on both sensing and communication performances?} Note that the presence of faulty elements might not be detected promptly, leading to the assumption of a perfect RIS model.
 In such cases, a model mismatch (or misspecification) is caused.
-To quantify the effect of model mismatch, the misspecified Cramér-Rao bound (MCRB) has been proposed as a performance bound for parameter estimation~\cite{bMCRBorigin}.
+To account for this effect, the misspecified Cramér-Rao Bound (MCRB) is employed as a performance bound for parameter estimation under model mismatch~\cite{bMCRBorigin}.
 To date, only one work has examined the model mismatch caused by faulty elements using MCRB in a localization scenario~\cite{bfaultyRIS3}.
 However, this work assumed sparsity in failures, with faulty elements comprising no more than 2\% of the total.
 In contrast, we aim to optimize the performance of a faulty RIS-aided ISAC system without imposing any restrictions on the number of faulty elements.
 Inspired by the application of MCRB, we adopt it as a metric to evaluate sensing performance.
 For the communication metric, we consider the degraded signal-to-interference-and-noise ratio (SINR) experienced by users due to faulty elements.
 With MCRB and SINR defined, we optimize the ISAC system performance by fully leveraging the remaining functional RIS elements.
 Further details addressing these two research questions are provided in the subsequent sections.